 Even if your drivers took the time to read the policy, consider for a moment that U.S. Department of Education studies (1992, 2003) indicate that 33% of adults have only basic or below basic abilities to perform simple and everyday literacy activities.
-Do your drivers really understand your policy?

-Testing each drivers understanding of your vehicle policy leaves virtually no room for excuses of “not knowing” what your company expects, and creates a document that may come in handy during any future internal performance review or unexpected legal action.
+Testing each drivers understanding of your vehicle policy leaves virtually no room for excuses for “not knowing” what your company expects, and creates a document that may come in handy during any future internal performance review or unexpected legal action.

 How to Test?

 It’s possible to create your own in-house vehicle policy test and keep the results with personnel records, covering key issues contained in the policy.
 A randomized test will help keep the test repeatable and honest.
-An easier method may be to use a managed policy testing system for presenting your policy and testing your drivers comprehension with a professionally designed randomized test.
+An easier method may be to use a managed online system for presenting your policy and testing your drivers comprehension with a professionally designed randomized test.